 Parameter Description pTask Pointer to a task control block of type OS_TASK. sName Pointer to the name of the task.
 Can be NULL if not used. embOS does not copy the task name, but uses the pointer exclusively.
 When using an embOS build without task name support, this parameter is ignored.
 Priority Priority of the task.
-Must be within the following range: $1 \le \text{Priority} \le 2^8 - 1 = 0 \times \text{FF}$ for 8/16-bit CPUs $1 \le \text{Priority} \le 2^{32} - 1 = 0 \times \text{FFFFFFFFF}$ for 32-bit CPUs Higher values indicate higher priorities.
-The type $0 \le \text{TASK\PRIO}$ is defined as a 32-bit value for 32-bit CPUs and as an 8-bit value for 8 or 16-bit CPUs by default. pfRoutine Pointer to the routine of type OS_ROUTINE_VOID that shall run as the task body. pStack Pointer to an area of memory in RAM that will serve as stack area for the task.
-The size of this block of memory determines the size of the stack area.
+Must be within the following range: $1 \leq \text{Priority} \leq 2^8 - 1 = 0 \times FF$ for 8/16-bit CPUs. $1 \leq \text{Priority} \leq 2^{32} - 1 = 0 \times FFFFFFFF$ for 32-bit CPUs.Higher values indicate higher priorities.
+The typeOS_TASK_PRIO is defined as a 32-bit value for 32-bit CPUsand as an 8-bit value for 8 or 16-bit CPUs by default. pfRoutine Pointer to the routine of type OS_ROUTINE_VOID that shall run as the task body. pStack Pointer to an area of memory in RAM that will serve as stack area for the task.
+The size of this block of memory deter- mines the size of the stack area.
 StackSize Size of stack in bytes.
 TimeSlice Time slice value for round-robin scheduling.
 Has an effect only if other tasks are running at the same priority.
-It denotes the time (in milliseconds) that the task will run before it suspends, and must be in the following range: $0 \le TimeSlice \le 255$ .
+It de- notes the time (in embOS system ticks) that the task will run before it suspends, and must be in the following range: $0 \le \text{TimeSlice} \le 255$.
+A TimeSlice value of zero is allowed and disables round-robin task switches (see sample in chap- ter Disabling preemptive task switches for tasks of equal pri- ority on page 62).

-${\tt OS\TASK\Create}()$ creates a task and makes it ready for execution.
+$OS_TASK_Create()$ creates a task and makes it ready for execution.
 The newly created task will be activated by the scheduler as soon as there is no other task with higher priority ready for execution.

-OS\TASK\Create() can be called either from main() during initialization or from any other task.
+OS_TASK_Create() can be called either from main() during initialization or from any other task.
 The recommended strategy is to create all tasks during initialization in main() to keep the structure of your application easy to maintain.